Language selection

 • Climate change compromises the survival of living things

 A vehicle produces about 2.3 kilograms of CO2 for every litre of gasoline it burns.
-The average vehicle in Canada produces 3 times its weight in CO2 every year.
+The average conventional vehicle in Canada produces 3 times its weight in CO2 every year.
 For a 1,400 kg car, that’s 4,200 kg of CO2.
-Multiply that by 20 million vehicles, and you’ll see that, together, we’re generating large amounts of greenhouse gas emissions, that may be disastrous to life on Earth.
+Multiply that by 25 million vehicles, and you’ll see that, together, we’re generating over 100 billion kilograms of carbon dioxide each year.
+That is disastrous to life on Earth.

-Carbon dioxide (CO2) is essential for all life on the planet.
-Without it, the average temperature on Earth would plummet by 33°C, creating an environment too cold for most species to survive.
+Carbon dioxide (CO2) is essential to all life on the planet.
+Without it, the Earth’s average temperature would plummet by 33 °C, creating an environment too cold for most species to survive.
+CO2 is also the principal greenhouse gas (GHG) and too much of it is just as dangerous for the planet.
+Current levels of CO2 are contributing to a global rise in land and ocean temperatures, with detrimental effects.

-Find out how the vehicles we drive contribute to climate change – and what you can do behind the wheel to minimize your impact.
+Find out how the vehicles we drive contribute to climate change—and how thinking about fuel efficiency can minimize the amount of GHGs we produce.

 Transcript